Saved

 ED 1 expedites projects through streamlining enhancements, shortened review periods at all stages of the City Planning project review process, and reduced filing fees.
 ED 1 projects don’t require discretionary review, meaning there is no public comment process.

 This includes development in National Register Districts and HPOZs.
 Currently, development for contributing, non-contributing buildings, and vacant lots in HPOZs require planning and design review to ensure new development is compatible with the historic neighborhood.
-ED 1 and the Affordable Housing Streamlining Ordinance bypass this review for non-contributors and vacant lots.
+Prior to the July 1, 2024 update, ED 1 and the Affordable Housing Streamlining Ordinance bypassed this review for non-contributors and vacant lots.

 These policies are also being incorporated in the Citywide Housing Incentive Program‘s Affordable Housing Overlay.